-Ever since Frederick Simms first successfully acquired the rights to Gottlieb Daimler’s patent for a high-speed petrol engine and successfully launched their sale in 1891, the automotive industry has created some of the UK’s most instantly recognisable exports.
-And of the various brands that found their feet in Great Britain, few names evoke a stronger response in the minds of collectors and enthusiasts alike than Aston Martin.
+Ever since Frederick Simms first successfully acquired the rights to Gottlieb Daimler’s patent for a high-speed petrol engine and successfully launched their sale in 1891, the automotive industry has created some of the UK’s most instantly recognizable exports, with the rarest Aston Martin still being some of the most expensive cars ever sold on auction as of 2021.
+Indeed, of the various brands that found their feet in Great Britain, few names evoke a stronger response in the minds of collectors and enthusiasts alike than the rarest and most expensive classic Aston Martin cars.
 James Bond’s manufacturer of choice, this purveyor of some of the most luxurious cars in the world received a Royal Warrant in 1982 and their rarest models make frequent appearances at some of the world’s most exclusive auction houses, consistently selling for millions.
-What follows below is a summary of a few of their best-selling vehicles.
+What follows below is a summary of a few of their best-selling, most expensive Aston Martin cars and their prices as of 2021.

 1: Aston Martin DBR1 – $22.5 million

-The DBR1 sits at the top of not only this list but also the list of most expensive British cars ever sold at auction.
+The DBR1 sits at the top of not only this list but also the list of most expensive British cars but is also one of the most beautiful Aston Martin cars ever sold at auction.
 A highlight of the 2017 Pebble Beach Concours d’Elegance show, the final figure for this enviable classic came in at $22,550,000, or just under £17.5 million.
-This figure beat the record for the previous most expensive British car ever sold; a Jaguar D-Type in 2016.
+This figure beat the record for the previous most expensive Aston Martin (and British) car ever sold; a Jaguar D-Type in 2016.

 The reasoning for its worth is found through exploration of its illustrious history.
 Originally designed to win the Le Mans 24 Hour Race, it missed out on this goal during the final leg, when engine failure caused it to drop out two hours before the finish line.
 It would, however, go on achieve glory elsewhere when it won the 1959 Nürburgring 1000km race.